BAJAJ FINSERV DIRECT LIMITED

 • Households that are a part of primitive tribal groups

-• They must not have a stable source of income
+• Those who do not have a stable source of income

-• People earn their livelihood on a daily basis by working in informal sectors
+• People earning their livelihood on a daily basis by working in the informal sectors

 Benefits of a Ration Card

-• Get food supplies at subsidised rates from a ration shop
+• Get food supplies and essential commodities at subsidised rates from a Fair Price Ration Shop

 • Applying for a PAN card